brief-ds/brief-ds.github.io/_posts/2025-08-11-first-riscv64-program.md

 layout: post
 ---

 RISC-V64, as ARM64, is another simple [reduced instruction set computer](https://en.wikipedia.org/wiki/Reduced_instruction_set_computer) architecture.
 RISC-V is not owned by a corporate but a [consortium](https://riscv.org/).
-It is standardised into instruction sets or extensions, e.g, "I" for integer instruction set, "V" for vector extension.
-Although one RISC-V instruction set may undergo revisions, it tends to be stable.
-Manufacturers can combine any features for a RISC-V chip, for example "E" for microcontrollers, but "IFD" for integer, single-width floating point and double-width floating point arithmetic.
+It is standardised into base sets or extensions, e.g, "I" for integer instruction base set, "V" for vector extension.
+Any set or extension may undergo revisions, but it tends to be stable.
+Manufacturers can combine a base set with any extensions, for example "E" only for microcontrollers, but "IFD" for integer, single-width floating point and double-width floating point arithmetic.

-The various instruction sets and extensions of RISC-V are detailed at [https://github.com/riscv/riscv-isa-manual](https://github.com/riscv/riscv-isa-manual), whose README links to the snapshots of [user-level (unprivileged) instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/unprivileged/) and [privileged instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/privileged/).
+The instruction set manual is at [https://github.com/riscv/riscv-isa-manual](https://github.com/riscv/riscv-isa-manual), whose README links to the HTML snapshots of [user-level (unprivileged) instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/unprivileged/) and [privileged instruction sets](https://riscv.github.io/riscv-isa-manual/snapshot/privileged/).

 We will install the RISC-V development toolchain on a x86_64 host and write the first RISC-V64 assembly program on this non-RISC-V-native host.
 A toolchain is the collection of assembler, compiler, and linker that translate assembly, C programs to executable binary ones.